ovrdos/daapchain/README.md

 	DEFINITIONS
 		SHAKE - Secure handshake authentication keys, encrypted.
 		DAAP - A daap is a collection of shakes which persist in the daapchain block chain.
-		DAPPCHAIN - A daapchain is a blockchain for persisting ADDBLOCK and MODBLOCK transaction messages.
+		DAAPCHAIN - A daapchain is a blockchain for persisting ADDBLOCK and MODBLOCK transaction messages.
 		DAAPWALLET - A daapwallet is a local daapchain of ADDBLOCK and MODBLOCK transaction message.

 	ALGORITHM